 Once upon a time Winchester House School was a full-boarding school, but more kids using the nursery and pre-prep has meant that increasingly families come from the local community.
 Now it’s all about super-flexibility – early starts and a choice of end times to the school day.
-Kids can be dropped as early as 7.45am for breakfast club and picked up at 6.30pm after prep and supper.
+Kids can be dropped as early as 7.45am for breakfast club and picked up at 6.30pm after prep and supper. with no extra charge.
 I can’t think of another prep school locally with such steel-reinforced wrap around care for day pupils.

 From £3,600 for pre-prep (Nursery – Y2) to £6,345 (Y5-8 day pupil) and £8030 (Y5-8 boarding)– I’d say that’s on the upper side of average for this neck of the woods.